Officers, N.C.O.s and Men of the 1st Battalion, Buried in Chester (Overleigh) Cemetery

 Private 8610 Charles Charlton NUTTALL – “C” Company

-Personal: Charles was born in the August/September 1889 in Hadfield, Derbyshire, the only child of Christopher (a Cotton Spinner) and Elizabeth Ann (née Delderfield) Nuttall of Station Road, Hadfield.
+Personal: Charles was born on 7 September 1889 at 6 Bankbottom, Hadfield, Derbyshire, the home of his grandparents, Charles and Sarah Delderfield.
+He was the only child of Christopher (a Cotton Spinner) and Elizabeth Ann (née Delderfield) Nuttall.
+(1891 Census RG 12/2784)

-At the time of his enlistment he was employed as a Labourer.
-He was 5′ 5″ tall (1.65 m.), weighed 114 lbs.
+By 1901 (Census RG 13/) the Charles and his parents had moved to 99 Hadfield Road, Hadfield.
+At the time of his enlistment in 190 he was employed as a ‘Labourer‘.
+He was 5’ 5″ tall (1.65 m.), weighed 114 lbs.
 (8 stone 2lbs) had a ‘fresh‘ complexion, brown eyes and brown hair.
 His stated religion was Church of England.

-On the 8th November 1915 he married Margaret Smith in the Parish Church, Chester.
-They had one son, John Thomas, born 14th March 1915.
-After Charles’ death, in the June quarter 1919, Margaret re-married Frederick Powell and lived at 1 Folliot’s Court, Lower Bridge St., Chester.
-With effect from 12th May Margaret received a Pension of £1 0s 5d per week for herself and their son. [£1.02 is worth an equivalent of about £46 today.]
+On the 8th November 1915 Charles married Margaret Smith in the Parish Church, Chester.
+They had one son, John Thomas, born 14th March 1915, i.e. before their marriage.
+After Charles’ death, in the June quarter 1919, Margaret re-married Frederick Powell and lived at 1 Folliot’s Court, Lower Bridge Street, Chester.
+With effect from 12th May Margaret received a Pension of £1 0s 5d per week for herself and their son. [£1.02 is worth an equivalent of about £135 today – 2023.]

-Military Service: Charles enlisted into the 1st Battalion, the Cheshire Regiment, at Glossop, Derbyshire, on 9th September 1907 at the age of 18yrs.
-0 mths.
+Military Service: Charles enlisted into the 1st Battalion, the Cheshire Regiment, at Glossop, Derbyshire, on 9th September 1907 at the age of 18 years 0 months.
 His terms of service were 7 + 5 (i.e. 7 years active service + 5 years reserve).

 On 30th March 1916 he returned to France, and 2 months later to the 13th Battalion, before returning to the 1st on 7th August, promoted to Acting Corporal a fortnight later.
 After some misconduct he was demoted back to Private on 6th November 1916.
 On 7th July 1916 he suffered “shell shock” and again on 30th September.